rookieCookies/website/blogs/everbody-so-creative/index.md

 Want to do something slightly off-script?
 That’ll be three trait bounds, one custom derive, and a spiritual journey through `src/internal/utils/mod.rs`

 You might say these libraries are built this way because we don’t know what the user might want – and fair enough, that’s been the curse of library design since the dawn of libraries.
-But not every problem needs a skyscraper of abstractions; most of the time, a floor mat will do just fine.
+But not every problem needs a skyscraper of abstractions; most of the time, a shed is fine.

 Take `glam`, for example, which doesn’t try to solve philosophy – it just does math.
 You don’t need a PhD in generics to understand what `Vec3::normalize()` does, and that’s exactly the point.